vladmunteanu/starlette-jsonapi/examples/README.md

 ## 1. sample-plain

-Contains a basic implementation of 2 resources, `users` and `organizations` using plain Python classes.
+Contains a basic implementation of 3 resources: `users`, `teams` and `organizations` using plain Python classes.

 #### Running:
 In order to start the service on http://127.0.0.1:8000/, you can run: